"Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

 Why Trust Us?

 Hearst Autos combines the talent, resources, and expertise of three of the largest, most influential automotive publications in the world.
-The Gear Team has tested a wide variety of automotive products, parts, accessories, and gear, such as Hitch Mounted Cargo Carriers, Truck Tool Boxes, and Car Phone Mounts.
+The Gear Team has tested a wide variety of automotive products, parts, accessories, and gear, such as dash cams, backup cameras, and EV chargers.
 We get our hands on each and every product we test.
 Most are purchased; some are supplied by manufacturers.

 Hearst Autos doesn't need to game algorithms for traffic or promote lousy products to earn a buck.
 Instead, we're more concerned with our legacy, our reputation, and the trust that our readers have in Autoweek, Car and Driver, and Road & Track to deliver honest opinions and expert evaluations.